iqdxa/Blog/docs/学习/FPGA/HDLBits练习/VerilogLanguage/Andgate.md

 Note that this circuit is very similar to the NOT gate, just with one more input.
 If it sounds different, it's because I've started describing signals as being _driven_ (has a known value determined by something attached to it) or _not driven_ by something. `Input wires` are driven by something outside the module. `assign` statements will drive a logic level onto a wire.
 As you might expect, a wire cannot have more than one driver (what is its logic level if there is?), and a wire that has no drivers will have an undefined value (often treated as 0 when synthesizing hardware).

+??? tip
+    Verilog has separate bitwise-AND (&) and logical-AND (&&) operators, like C. Since we're working with a one-bit here, it doesn't matter which we choose.

 ### My Solution

 ```Verilog